bennorth/pytch/example/pytch/scratch-tutorials.md

         forever:
             if touching "Paddle" then:
-                change "score" by 1  # Added in next step, after adding var 'score' turn clockwise 180 degrees  # Pytch just 'turn' and use -ve args? move 15 steps
+                change "score" by 1  # Added in next step, after adding var 'score' turn clockwise 180 degrees  # Pytch just 'turn' and use -ve args for anti-c/w? move 15 steps
                 wait 0.5 seconds